 Under this Scheme, SMEs which spend more than S$1,200,000 from YA 2013 – 2015 or YA 2016 – 2018 will enjoy 400% tax deduction on the first S$600,000 invested in every qualifying PIC activity.

-To encourage businesses to undertake improvement in productivity and innovation, eligible businesses that spend a minimum of $5,000 in qualifying PIC investments in a YA will receive a dollar-for-dollar matching cash bonus (subject to an overall cap of S$15,000 for all 3 YAs).
+To encourage businesses to undertake improvement in productivity and innovation, eligible businesses that spend a minimum of $5,000 in qualifying PIC investments from YA 2013 – 2015 will receive a dollar-for-dollar matching cash bonus (subject to an overall cap of S$15,000 for all 3 YAs).

 a) 400% PIC tax deductions up to $400,000 in expenditure for each PIC qualifying activity; or

 b) Cash payout at 60% on up to $100,000 of the qualifying expenditure.

 With effect from YA 2013, more equipment will qualify for PIC benefits through the following changes:

 a) Liberalized conditions for approving equipment that is not on the prescribed list: